 | Where to manage | Settings → Personalization → Memory → Manage Memories |

 ChatGPT used to forget everything the moment you closed a tab.
 Every new chat, you were a stranger again — same context, same preferences, typed out from scratch.
+That changed.
+And in May 2026, it changed again in a significant way.

-Table of Contents
+Contents

 How ChatGPT Memory Works in 2026

+ChatGPT memory allows the model to carry information about you across separate conversations — not just within a single chat session.
 When memory is active, ChatGPT builds an understanding of who you are over time: your profession, your preferences, how you like responses formatted, what you’re working on.
 Instead of re-explaining your context every session, ChatGPT applies what it already knows.

 Under the hood, memory uses a mechanism called RAG (Retrieval Augmented Generation) — it pulls stored context about you into the system prompt before generating a response, without you needing to re-provide that information.
 Think of it as a persistent “about me” file that ChatGPT reads every time you open a new chat.
+The more you use it, the more tailored responses become.

 The Two Types of ChatGPT Memory